shepard-liu/arcgis-react-calcite-template/ReadMe.md

 create-component HelloReactComponent -d ./components
 ```

-You should be able to see a directory '/component/HelloReactComponent' after answering yes in the project root path.
+You should be able to see a directory '/component/HelloReactComponent' in the project root path after answering **yes**.

 ## Dependencies